Lester, Soto power Nationals in 18-1 rout of Marlins

 TRAINER’S ROOM

 Marlins: Placed infielder Jazz Chisholm Jr. (left shoulder contusion) and infielder/outfielder Garrett Cooper (left elbow strain) on the 10-day injured list.
 The Marlins recalled outfielder Lewis Brinson and selected the contract of RHP Andrew Bellatti from Triple-A Jacksonville.
+OF Starling Marte was not in the lineup.
+Mattingly said Marte tweaked a shoulder sliding on Sunday and could be in the lineup Tuesday.

 Nationals: RHP Stephen Strasburg (neck strain), who felt discomfort after a July 9 simulated game, threw a 32-pitch bullpen session.
 “We’ll see how he feels tomorrow, but he threw the ball well,” manager Dave Martinez said.